An overview of the criminal law system in South Korea

 If the prosecution decides to file an indictment with the court and pursues the criminal case, a formal criminal court trial will be set.
 The prosecution is required to submit to the court all relevant evidence that they have gathered in the investigation.
 The law does not set any timeline for submitting evidence to the court.

 The first trial is normally held within two to four weeks of the prosecution filing the indictment.
 You may be detained until the first court appearance of the trial.
 If you wish to have access to these documents or believe that information is missing, your lawyer may be able to advise you on the most appropriate options available to you.

 Although bail is not common in the South Korean legal system, you have the right to seek it.
 Bail is rarely granted for people who are accused of serious crimes or foreigners charged with felonies.
-The bond for bail is usually paid in cash only.
+The bond for bail is usually paid in cash or by guarantee insurance policy.
 The amount will be set by the court.
 You should ask your lawyer about how bail may apply to your circumstances.

 In South Korea, trials are conducted both in writing and orally.
 Witnesses give testimony either live during a trial session or in writing submitted to the court.
 The lawyers for both sides also present their arguments to the court both orally and in writing, by submitting legal briefs.
 Foreigners are entitled to an interpreter throughout the trial.
 If an interpreter has not yet been appointed, you should request one.